devplayer0/fyp/report.md

 and grading.
 The system is written in Python, for ease of development and to allow for easy scripting capabilities within pipeline definitions.

-The source for the application is in the `app/` subdirectory, with the structure following that of a standard Python library. `app/perfgrade/` contains the code for all of the classes described in this section.
+The source for the application is in the `app/` subdirectory, with its structure following that of a standard Python library. `app/perfgrade/` contains the code for all of the classes described in this section.